light-flame/flame-docs/README-CORE.md

 # Testing

 Lightflame provides a simple way to test you application.
+You can test either if the route works depending on request, and all the steps throw the route.

 ```java
 ${src/test/java/com/init/TestingHandler.java}